swiftlang/swift-evolution/proposals/NNNN-cross-compilation-destinations.md

 swift build --destination ubuntu-jammy
 ```

-We'd also like to make `--destination` flexible enough to recognize destination triples when there's only a single CC
+We'd also like to make `--destination` flexible enough to recognize run-time triples when there's only a single CC
 destination installed for such triple:

 ```